Crate-Network/crate/packages/server/README.md

 ## Setup

-Before running, add the `INFURA_PROJECT_ID` and `INFURA_PROJECT_SECRET` variables to your environment.
-The Infura project should be a Filecoin project.

-Additionally, set the `GOOGLE_APPLICATION_CREDENTIALS` variable for Firebase authentication.
+Set the `GOOGLE_APPLICATION_CREDENTIALS` variable for Firebase authentication.